 The PS2 remake played with it a bit.
 Marluxia has a 3rd form, which just sits still and takes only a handful of Keyblade slashes to take down each health bar.
 The trick?
 He has several powerful gimmicks, such as making you drop all of your attacks, shooting you with a laser attack that will hit about a dozen times if it connects right away, or casting Doom on you.
 Also, nearly all of his attacks are Sleights, meaning if you don't have the right cards, you'll be left desperately trying to dodge them.

-Kingdom Hearts: Birth by Sleep: The first time you fight Xehanort he's slow, predictable, easy to dodge and goes down fast.
-Then you fight him again, he's fast, has loads of incredibly powerful attacks (a long, devastating combo, and METEOR SHOWER (not the Shotlock, but a variation of Meteor instead) which is an auto gameover if you don't have the right abilities, a ridiculous amount of health and the ability to easily kill you if you screw up.
-Then in the epilogue you fight that version again before he changes form gaining even more health!.... and trading Meteor Shower and a lot of his more annoying moves for a bunch of slow, easy to dodge attacks, and going from constantly pressuring you, to always giving you enough time to heal.
+Kingdom Hearts: Birth by Sleep: The first time you fight Xehanort, he's slow, predictable, easy to dodge, and goes down fast.
+Then you fight him again, he's fast, has loads of incredibly powerful attacks (a long, devastating combo, and METEOR SHOWER (not the Shotlock, but a variation of Meteor instead) which is an auto gameover if you don't have the right abilities, a ridiculous amount of health, and the ability to easily kill you if you screw up.
+Then in the epilogue, you fight that version again before he changes form, gaining even more health!.... and trading Meteor Shower and a lot of his more annoying moves for a bunch of slow, easy to dodge attacks, and going from constantly pressuring you, to always giving you enough time to heal.
 His one attack that is actually somewhat threatening is mitigated by the fact that whenever it's used, it presents the opportunity to pull off a reaction command that will cause a massive amount of damage if you succeed at it.

-Most of the game Blood II the Chosen consists of chasing after a mage named Gideon.
-When you finally fight him it is a nightmare.
-He flies, teleports seemingly at random, casts spells and fires laser beams from his eyes.
-If you win you enter a spirit realm and meet him again when he transforms into a large spider.
+Most of the game Blood II: The Chosen consists of chasing after a mage named Gideon.
+When you finally fight him, it is a nightmare.
+He flies, teleports seemingly at random, casts spells, and fires laser beams from his eyes.
+If you win, you enter a spirit realm and meet him again, and he transforms into a large spider.
 This is almost immobile and spits slow moving acid.
 A bit of bog standard FPS strafing and down it goes.

 Ōkamiden's final boss has one of these as his third form, as he tries to possess Kurou.
 It turns out Kurou is a living doll made by Waka for the sole purpose of sealing away the Big Bad, and when Kurou is destroyed, so is he.
 It's still extremely difficult, though... for a different reason.